arnoldjames98/arnoldjames98.github.io/assignment1.md

 ## **Research Question**:

-Updated Reserach Question: _How can the concepts of foldable robotics be applied to the design of a crab-inspired, compliant leg mechanism constructed entirely from biodegradable materials?_
+**Updated Reserach Question**: _How can the concepts of foldable robotics be applied to the design of a crab-inspired, compliant leg mechanism constructed entirely from biodegradable materials?_

-Original Research Question: _How can the concepts of foldable robotics be applied to the design of a seed spreading robot that is constructed entirely from biodegradable materials?_
+**Original Research Question**: _How can the concepts of foldable robotics be applied to the design of a seed spreading robot that is constructed entirely from biodegradable materials?_

 ---